Technische Universität München

-TUM’s International Office provides support to exchange students in finding accommodation: www.international.tum.de/en/welcome-at-tum/internationale-studierende/wohnsituation/austauschstudierende/.
+TUM’s International Center provides support to exchange students in finding accommodation: www.international.tum.de/en/welcome-at-tum/internationale-studierende/wohnsituation/austauschstudierende/.

 In Munich, the majority of students live in private apartments.
 Only approximately 13% live in halls of residence.
 Unlike in other countries, German dormitories are not owned or operated by the university, but by external institutions.
 The “Studentenwerk” (Student Services) operates numerous large halls of residence in Munich.
 Unfortunately, we are not in a position to guarantee GE3 students accommodation in “Studentwerk” Halls of Residence or apartments.